ndg63276/alexa-youtube/README.md

 That's it!

 ## Deploying yourself (optional)
-This skill currently runs on my and Rybot's Lambda instance, hopefully it won't get too popular.
-If you want to, and know how, you can deploy it on your own Lambda, you just need the lambda_function.zip file, and a YouTube developer key.
+If you want to, and know how, you can deploy this skill on your own Lambda, you just need the lambda_function.zip file, and a YouTube developer key.
 (See [here](https://www.slickremix.com/docs/get-api-key-for-youtube/)).

 [tal9000v2](https://github.com/tal9000v2) has put together a handy guide for deploying yourself [here](https://github.com/ndg63276/alexa-youtube/wiki/Running-your-own-lambda-instance).